 Country Answer

 Argentina No additional comments.

-Brazil We do not have anything to add.
+Brazil No additional comments.

 Chile No additional comments.

-Colombia Not at this time.
+Colombia No additional comments.

 Costa Rica No additional comments.

-Ecuador Not for the moment.
+Ecuador No additional comments.

 El Salvador No additional comments.

-Guatemala Government measures include national restrictions for the mobility of people and vehicles.
+Guatemala Government measures include national restrictions on the mobility of people and vehicles.
 However, these restrictions do not apply to essential services, among which is electrical energy.

 Honduras No additional comments.

-Mexico Not at this moment.
+Mexico No additional comments.

 Peru Despite all the measures taken by the Peruvian government in order to temporarily suspend the development of infrastructure, as explained above, energy supply is considered an essential activity since it is linked to a public utility and, therefore, the Peruvian government is fully guarantying the generation, transmission and distribution of energy to all customers.
 Moreover, the Ministry of Energy and Mining has recently created a special committee to supervise the development of certain prioritized projects that are required to guaranty the distribution of energy to customers in rural areas. https://busquedas.elperuano.pe/normaslegales/crean-el-comite-de-seguimiento-de-inversiones-del-sector-ene-resolucion-ministerial-no-106-2020-minemdm-1865471-1/

 Spain We expect that the European Union will approve aids and measures in the coming days.

-Uruguay No.
+Uruguay No additional comments.

-Venezuela No.
+Venezuela No additional comments.